pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 3. Create the IAM role:

     - To create a IAM role for the account, refer to [Create an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
     - Give the IAM role you created the required permission.
-Because `Backup` needs to access AWS S3 storage, IAM is given the `AmazonS3FullAccess` permission.
+Refer to [Adding and Removing IAM Identity Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) for details.
+Because `Backup` needs to access the AWS S3 storage, IAM is granted the `AmazonS3FullAccess` permission.

 4. Bind IAM to TiKV Pod:

-    - In the process of backup using BR, both TiKV Pod and BR Pod need to read and write S3 storage.
-Therefore, you need to add annotation to TiKV Pod to bind it with the IAM role:
+    - In the process of backup using BR, both TiKV Pod and BR Pod need to perform read and write operations on the S3 storage.
+Therefore, you need to add the annotation to the TiKV Pod to bind it with the IAM role:

         {{< copyable "shell-regular" >}}